Bodhert/ElixirTradingBot/notes/notes.md

 is better to not overoptimize, sometime a simple proccess with a tasks can handle the load, do not optimize ahead of time

+## Chapter 21
+when integrating with third party libraries using an "e-z replasable" module is desired, something like creating an api inside the code